googleapis/google-cloud-ruby/google-cloud-firestore-admin-v1/README.md

-# Ruby Client for the Cloud Firestore Admin V1 API
+# Ruby Client for the Cloud Firestore V1 API

 Accesses the NoSQL document database built for automatic scaling, high performance, and ease of application development.

-Cloud Firestore is a NoSQL document database built for automatic scaling, high performance, and ease of application development.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Cloud Firestore Admin V1 API.
+It provides basic client classes for a specific version of the Cloud Firestore V1 API.
 Most users should consider using the main client gem, [google-cloud-firestore-admin](https://rubygems.org/gems/google-cloud-firestore-admin).
 See the section below titled *Which client should I use?* for more information.